 - Audit and external inspection assurances H&F is externally audited.
-The Internal Audit service is also a key means of assurance and reviews the adequacy of the controls throughout all areas of H&F. Council services are also subject to statutory external inspections. - Strategic leadership and assurance H&F's most senior management team is the SLT, made up of the Chief Executive (who is the Head of the Paid Service and appointed by Full Council) and six departmental Directors.
+The Internal Audit service is also a key means of assurance and reviews the adequacy of the controls throughout all areas of H&F. Council services are also subject to statutory external inspections. - Strategic leadership and assurance H&F's most senior management team is the SLT, made up of the Chief Executive and six departmental Directors.
 Each Director has key areas of responsibility, but together they are jointly responsible (under the Chief Executive) for turning priorities set by the Cabinet into operational policy.
 Over the past 12 months, the Chief Executive, SLT and elected members have continued to meet to build assurance capability of H&F, providing leadership on standards, expectations and strengthening assurance regimes, ways of working and approaches.
-This has been done through management boards and regular thematic SLT meetings focussed on business, assurance and finance issues.
-SLT is supported by the Statutory Accountabilities Board (SAB) made up of the statutory officers of the Council (Head of Paid Service, Section 151 Officer, Monitoring Officer, Director of Children's Services, Director of Adult Social Care and Director of Public Health).
-It provides management arrangements to allow the statutory officers to work together to ensure that corporately there are appropriate and coordinated governance arrangements in place for the effective delivery of statutory functions.
-The responsibilities of the statutory officers are also outlined in H&Fs constitution. - Commissioning and procurement of goods and services The effective commissioning and procurement of goods, works and services is of strategic importance to our operations, while contract management helps to provide value for money and ensure that outcomes and outputs are delivered.
+This has been done through management boards and regular thematic SLT meetings focussed on business, assurance and finance issues. - Commissioning and procurement of goods and services The effective commissioning and procurement of goods, works and services is of strategic importance to our operations, while contract management helps to provide value for money and ensure that outcomes and outputs are delivered.
 Contract Standing Orders form part of H&F's Constitution.
 A new sourcing strategy is now in place to enhance how we manage our procurement, our forward planning and how we secure added value including social value and good environmental impacts.
 A new procurement and commercial function has been developed to support our objectives.